ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.rst

 Coloring Actor log prefixes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By default Ray prints Actor logs prefixes in light blue:
+By default, Ray prints Actor logs prefixes in light blue:
 Users may instead activate multi-color prefixes by setting the environment variable ``RAY_COLOR_PREFIX=1``.
-This will index into an array of colors modulo the PID of each process.
+This indexes into an array of colors modulo the PID of each process.

 .. image:: ../images/coloring-actor-log-prefixes.png
     :align: center